macbuildserver/macbuildserver.github.io/about.md

 ---
 layout: page
-title: "About us"
+title: "About MacBuildServer team"
-description: "About MacBuildServer service and team"
+description: "About MacBuildServer service and team.
+History of the company and it's mission and founders"
 ---

 We started in early 2011 as consulting company, helping another software companies